16 Great Back to School Books to Read With Your Students

 The Interrupting Chicken | by David Ezra Stein

 Samantha Burke is a Bay Area educator who is passionate about teaching literacy and social-emotional development.
-She is a credentialed reading specialist that has worked with children for ten years, and enjoys creating innovative learning opportunities for students and resources for parents through her tutoring company, Valley of the Moon Learning.
+She is a credentialed reading specialist who has worked with children for ten years and enjoys creating innovative learning opportunities for students and resources for parents through her tutoring company, Valley of the Moon Learning.